Dashboard Guide

 Link to section: What is the tier system?What is the tier system?

-LockLLM has 10 tiers based on monthly spending.
+LockLLM has 10 named tiers (Starter, Bronze, Silver, Gold, Platinum, Diamond, Emerald, Ruby, Sapphire, Obsidian) based on monthly spending.
 Higher tiers unlock more free monthly credits and higher rate limits.
 Tiers are evaluated on the 1st of each month and automatically adjust based on your actual spending.

 Link to section: Where can I see my scan history?Where can I see my scan history?